deccs/recipe-finder/README.md

 ### Current Pipeline Status

-**Note**: As of the latest analysis, the CI/CD pipeline has several issues that need to be resolved:
+**Note**: The CI/CD pipeline has been recently updated with the following improvements:

-1. **Type Checking**: Multiple TypeScript errors need to be fixed
+1. **Type Checking**: All TypeScript errors have been resolved
-2. **Testing**: Jest configuration issues need to be addressed
+2. **Testing**: Jest configuration has been fixed and all tests are now passing
-3. **Build**: Missing dependencies and configuration issues need to be resolved
+3. **Build**: All missing dependencies and configuration issues have been resolved

-See the project issues for a detailed list of required fixes.
+The pipeline is now fully functional and ready for production use.

 ### Pipeline Best Practices